MaiJi97/Leetcode/java/1863_SumOfAllSubsetXORTotals/README.md

 Time Complexity: O(2 ^ n)

-## Method 2: Memoization Search (DFS/recursion + Memoization)
+## Method 2: DFS / Traverse through recursion

-The idea is to use dynamic programming.
+The other way is just a traditional DFS through recursion

 Though it would be good to record existing results obtained by recursion, the memoization here will be a 2D array since there are two attributes to take into account - index and current sum.

 Time Complexity: O(2 ^ n)